ABOUT IDENTITY THEFT

-Identity theft is a type of fraud where a thief uses your personal information, such as your Social Security number or bank account number, to open accounts or initiate transactions using your name.
-This may cause financial loss or damaged credit.
-If fraudulent transactions occur on your account, it does not automatically mean your identity was stolen.
-It may be an isolated incident of theft that can be quickly resolved.
-Contact your bank for more information.
+Identity theft is a type of fraud where someone uses your personal information, such as your Social Security number or bank account number, to open accounts or initiate transactions using your name, without your permission.

 According to the Federal Trade Commission (FTC), skilled identity thieves use a variety of methods to steal your personal information, including: